tidyverse/tidyverse.org/content/blog/tidyselect-1-2-0/index.md

 </div>

-The latter is more lenient and ignores any names that are not present in the data frame.
+[`any_of()`](https://tidyselect.r-lib.org/reference/all_of.html) is more lenient and ignores any names that are not present in the data frame.
 In this case, it ends up selecting nothing:

 <div class="highlight">